chinpei215/cakephp-intlless/README.md

 - `toPercentage()`
 - `format()`

-You cannot call any other method not listed in the above.
+You cannot call any other methods not listed in the above.
 ```php
 use Cake\I18n\Number;